segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 ## Data encryption

-Segment can encrypt PHI/PII before sending it to event stream, cloud mode destinations, further supporting HIPAA compliance in your destinations.
+Segment encrypts the data in fields [marked as yellow in the Privacy Portal](/docs/privacy/portal/#default-pii-matchers) before sending it to event stream, cloud mode destinations, further supporting HIPAA compliance in your destinations.

-Segment encrypts the data in fields [marked as yellow in the Privacy Portal](/docs/privacy/portal/#default-pii-matchers) with a public/private key pair.
-After Segment encrypts the data, it is converted into a `string`.
-Any downstream validation that looks for `integer` data types will fail for encrypted values.

 > info "Data encryption is currently in public beta"
 > Data encryption supports event-stream, cloud-mode destinations.
 Engage destinations are not supported.
-Only data fields in `context`, `traits`, and `property` objects can be encrypted.  =
+Only data fields in `context`, `traits`, and `property` objects can be encrypted.
+>
+> After Segment encrypts the data, it is converted into a `string`.
+Any downstream validation that looks for `integer` data types will fail for encrypted values.

 ### Configure data encryption for a new destination